 Learn the easy way to etch glass using vinyl decals you can cut on your Cricut and glass etching cream!

 I get a lot of questions about how to decorate and personalize mugs and glasses and STILL make them dishwasher and microwave safe.
-One of the best ways to do this is etch your glass rather than apply vinyl to it, as vinyl can come off in the dishwasher and it is most definitely not microwave safe.
+One of the best ways to do this is to etch your glass rather than apply vinyl to it as vinyl can come off in the dishwasher and it is most definitely not microwave safe.
 And yet you can STILL use your cute vinyl decals when you etch your glass.
 You just use them as stencils instead!
 And I can show you how to etch glass the easy way with vinyl decals and etching cream.
 I also have a tutorial to show you how to use etching cream to personalize an etched casserole dish.

 To show you how glass etching works, I did two projects.
 The first — and easiest — is to use flat glass.
 This is a sweet little winged heart etched onto a simple (and inexpensive) glass coaster.
 I’ve mounted it into an LED base that illuminates the design when turned on.
-I’ll show you exactly how to etch this and put it in the light-up base in this video!
+I’ll show you exactly how to etch this and put it in the light-up base in this tutorial video!

-My second project are these wine glasses, which make a great companion to my DIY wine gift bags!
+My second project is these wine glasses, which make a great companion to my DIY wine gift bags!
 If you are hosting a party, then this wine bottle serving tray will finish out a great theme!
-The rounded surface makes applying the vinyl more of a challenge, and I’ll show you what sorts of designs work and which ones will cause issues.
+The rounded surface makes applying the vinyl more of a challenge, and I’ll show you what designs work well and which ones will cause issues.
 I even show you how to create this cute heart design with your own initials.
 I think these etched wine glasses are really classy.